-Demeetra researchers demonstrated that the piggyBac platform has the ability to integrate large copy numbers of transgenes in a variety of host organisms, with a nearly unlimited cargo capacity.
-The piggyBac transposon has a preference to integrate stably into highly transcribed regions of the genome, making it a very useful tool to develop cell lines and strains that highly express genes of interest.
+Researchers at Demeetra have demonstrated that the piggyBac platform possesses the capability to integrate a substantial number of transgenes across various host organisms, boasting an almost limitless cargo capacity.
+The piggyBac transposase exhibits a propensity to integrate stably within highly transcribed genomic regions, thereby serving as an invaluable tool for the development of cell lines and strains that express genes of interest at high levels.

-Let’s take a deeper look into piggyBac, and how its huge genetic cargo delivery can enable efficient metabolic engineering of yeast for the subsequent production of high value metabolites and other SynBio products.
+This discussion will delve deeper into how the piggyBac's substantial genetic cargo delivery facilitates efficient metabolic engineering of yeast, ultimately enabling the production of high-value metabolites and other synthetic biology products.

-To illustrate the efficiency of the piggyBac system in the field of SynBio and metabolic engineering, our team sought to engineer a relatively large pathway in Saccharomyces cerevisiae (S. cerevisiae) yeast.
+To demonstrate piggyBac system efficiency in SynBio and metabolic engineering, we engineered a large pathway in Saccharomyces cerevisiae (S. cerevisiae) yeast.

 The focus of these proof-of-concept studies was to engineer the yeast mevalonate pathway (MVA) in order to optimize the production of a high value sesquiterpene, called β-Farnesene.
 Our researchers rationalized that by demonstrating the delivery and expression of all genes in the yeast pathway on a single piggyBac cassette, would provide significant value to the SynBio field for producing high-value secondary metabolites.